ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Appraisal Policy for Evidence:

-: A set of rules that direct how a Verifier appraises the validity of information about an Attester.
+: A set of rules that direct how a Verifier evaluates the validity of information about an Attester.
 Compare /security policy/ in {{RFC4949}}

 Appraisal Policy for Attestation Result: